thwowu/BDPA_Assign3_TWU/README.md

 ```
 Here I need to firstly split them by commas so they will be broken into chunks as List elements to iterate.
 Then I re-use the pattern to group two pattern seperately: "non-integer characters and #" & "integer", because I would like to compare the sequence and sort them according to its value.

 Then I have to put back the chunks back together by Stringbulder.
 Consdering that there's no further need to splitting, for later use in question A and question B, here I try to eliminate the hashtag and let the different words seperated only by space.
+At the end of the code, I will use the global counter to print out the sequential number to be the key of Reducer output.

 ```
 golden silver red blue kitkat
 ```